Asia Youth International Model United Nations

 FAO (Food and Agriculture Organization)

-Topic: Improving FAO Roles in Food Deprivation Causes by Conflict and Sanctions
+Topic: Improving FAO Roles in Food Deprivation Caused by Armed Conflicts

 The Food and Agriculture Organization (FAO) is a specialized agency of the United Nations that leads international efforts to defeat hunger.
 Our goal is to achieve food security for all and make sure that people have regular access to enough high-quality food to lead active, healthy lives.

 Armed conflicts are enemies of food security.
-There is a well established correlation between the exposure of countries to external or internal conflicts, and the deterioration or long-term stagnation in their food security.
+There is a well-established correlation between the exposure of countries to external or internal conflicts, and the deterioration or long-term stagnation in their food security.
 Most conflicts, and especially the internal conflicts mainly affect rural areas and their populations.
 They disrupt food production through physical destruction and plundering of crops and livestock, harvests and food reserves; they prevent and discourage farming; they interrupt the lines of transportation through which food exchanges, and even humanitarian relief, take place; they destroy farm capital, conscript young and able-bodied males, taking them away from farm work and suppress income earning occupations.
-In AYIMUN 2020, member states will discuss about FAO’s roles in solving a food deprivation that caused by conflict and/or international sanctions.
+In AYIMUN 2020, member states will discuss about FAO’s roles in solving a food deprivation that caused by armed conflicts.

 WHO (World Health Organization)